Bill Frist Fast Facts

 Currently holds the position of adjunct professor of surgery at Vanderbilt University's School of Medicine.
 Frist is also a clinical professor of surgery at Meharry Medical College.

 While in the US Senate, chaired the Subcommittee on Public Health and Safety and the Subcommittee on African Affairs.
-Also served on the Budget Committee, the Foreign Relations Committee and the Health, Education, Labor and Pensions Committee.
+Also served on the Budget; Foreign Relations; and Health, Education, Labor and Pensions Committees.

 Timeline: